Mela User Guide

 Legato

-When enabled the envelope is not retriggered on a note-on event if another note is currently held.
+Enables legato mode, preventing retriggering on a note-on event if another note is already held.

 Biased